Juvenile Court Defense in Minnesota

 - civil commitment court defense representation, and training in major mental illnesses and personality disorders, using the DSM-5 and working with social workers, psychologists and psychiatrists

 - experience identifying mental health and chemical health issues, and using them to help his clients with their court case

 - compassion, empathy, patience and hard work

-If you or someone you love has a juvenile delinquency charge, give Juvenile Defense Lawyer Thomas C Gallagher call.
-He is happy to answer questions, and will set up an appointment for a free half-hour consultation to discuss it.
+If you or someone you love has a juvenile delinquency charge, give Juvenile Attorney Thomas C Gallagher call.
+He is happy to answer questions, or set up an appointment for a free half-hour consultation.
 612 333-1500